decentralized-identity/keri/docs/Glossary.md

 [Source](https://csrc.nist.gov/glossary/term/Security_Control_Overlay)

 #### Self Addressing Identifier
-`SAI`, This is a self certfifying identifier (`SCI`) that has been attached to a certain context or infrastructure at the time of its inception.
+`SAID`, This is a self certifying identifier (`SCI`) that has been attached to a certain context or infrastructure at the time of its inception.
 The inception configuration together with public key and it's `derivation`, forms a digest (hash) plus it's own `derivation code` that constitutes the Prefix of a self-addressing ID.

 <img src="../images/sai_sci.png" alt="Self Adressing, self certifying Identifier" border="0" width="800">